apitafilms-boop/Emberly/README.md

 * Detailed Job Generator.
   * Sub-Categories (WIP)
   * Yearly salary
+* A height generator.
+* A weapons generator.

 ### Goals for the future
 * More Hairstyles.
-* A Height Generator.
 * A highly-detailed clothes and accessories generator.
-* A weapons generator.
+* More weapons.
 * Address Generator.
 * Pictures for generations.